Can I Fly a Drone in Dubai? Your Ultimate Guide

 • Safe Distances

-You must maintain a safe distance from people, buildings, and other aircraft.
-This is to prevent accidents or any unintended interference with other aerial vehicles.
+The separation between people, buildings, and other aircraft should be safe.
+This is to avoid accidents or any interference that is not intended for other aerial cars.

 Night Flights and Weather Conditions